Regularly updated, this webpage can give you the latest information on:

 Advice on traveling to have your vaccine

-There are also community transport providers offering this support in terms of transport for medical appointments.
+There are community transport providers offering this support in terms of transport for medical appointments.
 You can find information about community and non-emergency transport on the Brighton and Hove City Council website.

 For those requiring assistance with transport, we are aware of the following options: